dnlzrgz/lazyfeed/README.md

 `lazyfeed` is a dead simple terminal base RSS/Atom reader built using [Textual](https://www.textualize.io/).

+## Features

+- Save posts for later.
+- Vim-like keybindings for a better navigation.

+> For a better experience using a [nerd font](https://www.nerdfonts.com/) is recommended.

 ## WIP

 `lazyfeed` is under active development.
-Right now you can add feeds, load the pending articles, and mark them as read.
+Right now you can add feeds, load the pending posts, and mark them as read.
 However, I plan to keep adding features, including:

 - Configuration options.
 - Docker support.
 - Filtering.
-- The ability to mark articles as favorites.
+- The ability to mark posts as favorites.
-- More Vim-like keybindings for a better navigation.
-- Saving articles for later.
 - Themes.
-- Viewing articles directly within the terminal, without needing to open a browser.
+- Viewing posts directly within the terminal, without needing to open a browser.

 > Please note that `lazyfeed` is a personal project, and the features I will be developing are tailored to my own needs and preferences.

 ## Motivation

 I wanted a simple and fast way to follow RSS feeds directly in my terminal, without relying on services like [Feedly](https://feedly.com/) or similar platforms.
-While there are existing solutions such as [newsboat](https://github.com/newsboat/newsboat) and [nom](https://github.com/guyfedwards/nom), I wanted to create my own solution.
-And here it is.
+While existing tools like [newsboat](https://github.com/newsboat/newsboat) and [nom](https://github.com/guyfedwards/nom) are available and there are more mature, I wanted to create my own, and here it is.

 ## Install